Regulation on Associate and Undergraduate Education and Examinations

 Double Major Degree Program

-ARTICLE 12 – (1) Double Major Degree Program shall be offered to students who meet the requirements set out by the Senate.
-Students who have been admitted to this program shall be entitled to take courses concurrently from two different degree programs and to be awarded two diplomas for these two programs of the University.
+ARTICLE 12 – (1) The University shall offer a Double Major Degree Program to students who fulfill the criteria established by the Senate.
+Participants in this program shall be permitted to simultaneously pursue courses from two distinct degree programs and upon completion, shall be awarded diplomas for both programs by the University.

 CHAPTER III